0.0

 ActiveError

 One of the fundemental tools needed to take your Rails app to production is a way to track errors that are triggered.
-Unfortunately, theres no free, easy, open source way to track them for small or medium apps.
+Unfortunately, there aren't many free, easy, open source ways to track them for small or medium apps.
 Honeybadger, Sentry, and AppSignal are great, but they are are closed source.
 With Sentry looking at using your data as training data(link) there should be an easy open source alternative where you control the data.
+With Rails 8's ethos of No PAAS, there should be a way for new apps to start out with a basic error reporter and not be forced to pay a third party for one.

 ActiveError hooks into the error reporting api baked directly into Rails.
 These third party error loggers also try to make their own fancy backtrace and debugging view.
 But the one Rails developers are most comfortable with is the one baked into Rails that we use everyday in development.
-So with ActiveError, when an error gets raised it's captured and stored in the database (we attempt to group the same error together as Instances to reduce noise) and then we recreate the error and display it using the built in debug view from Rails.
+So with ActiveError, when an error gets raised it's captured and stored in the database (we attempt to group the same error together as Instances to reduce noise) and then we recreate the error and display it using the built in debug view from Rails (with a few font and styling tweaks).
 Once you've resolved the error you can click "Resolve" which will destroy the record.

 screenshot 1 screenshot 2